-- 3!* One information session, the Candidate Kickoff Meeting, and Meet the Candidates (either Senate or Executive and Cabinet depending on what you’re running for)
+- 3!* One information session, the Candidate Meeting, and Meet the Candidates (either Senate or Executive and Cabinet depending on what you’re running for)

 - *If you’re running for a VP position, check the bylaws for this position because most require that you attend their Council meetings in addition to a USG Meeting.
 For example, if you’re running for VP of Gabelli, you’re required to attend 2 GSB Dean’s Council meetings and 1 GSB Dean’s Council Supermeeting to run for the position.

 6. What’s the difference between Cabinet and Senate?

-- The USG Cabinet is made up of 8 VP positions and the Executive ticket, or the Executive Vice President and President.
-Each VP chairs a Council related to their respective seat.
+- The USG Cabinet is made up of 11 VP positions and the Executive ticket, or the Executive President and Vice President.
+Each VP chairs a Committee related to their respective seat.
 For example, the VP of Gabelli chairs the Gabelli Dean’s Council.
-Each VP is responsible for their council and serves as a mentor for senators looking to pass proposals related to their respective seats.
+Each VP is responsible for their committee and serves as a mentor for senators looking to pass proposals related to their respective seats.